RaijmakersH/az900-labs/Instructions/Walkthroughs/16-Manage resource locks.md

 4. Once validated, click **Create**.
 Wait for the notification that the account was successfully created.

-5. Wait for the notification that the stroage account was successfully created.
+5. Wait for the notification that the storage account was successfully created.

 6. Access your new storage account and from the **Overview** pane, click **Delete**.
 You receive an error message stating the resource or its parent has a delete lock.